 From your first partnership with startup advisors, the simple act of getting them to invest can eventually get them to contribute to your company culture and values and help refine them to make your vision as the founder clearer in the long run.
 Advisors who invest in startups tend to get selective on who is brought in to give founders business-critical advice.
 Eventually, this creates a network of people that share the same vision for the company.
 Ultimately, this can help your company and teamwork as a unit and reach goals more efficiently.

 Put Their Money Where Their Mouth Is

 Advisors who invest in startups actualize their advice by allocating their investment in the right way, using the right tactics.
 They're more willing to go above and beyond to help you manage business activities as an advisor to your startup company.
 Moreover, founders who partner with advisors (who end up becoming investors) tend to get significant leverage by the advisors' conscious choice of recruitment, planning, and budget allocation.
 And you'd be surprised how far they'd be willing to go to help your company grow, simply because they've put their eggs in your basket.
 Most advisors who invest in startups take up some portion of the work themselves and bring certainty to the startup's core business objectives and eventually reaffirm their values.

 Unlimited Access To the “Golden fleece” Of Investors & Startup Advice

 We talked about the domino effect earlier, and this applies to almost all kinds of resources that startup advisors bring with themselves when they partner with you.
-From their experience, advice, and invaluable insight on how to run a startup to their broad network of investors and other experts in the industry, startup advisors can instantly provide you access to a “Golden fleece” of resources that could help your startup thrive.
+From their experience, advice, and invaluable insight into running a startup to their broad network of investors and other experts in the industry, startup advisors can instantly provide you access to a “Golden fleece” of resources that could help your startup thrive.
 As a founder, you get to take advantage of their vast network.
-Moreover, both investment and good advice becomes more readily available alongside mentorship.
+Moreover, both investment and good advice become more readily available alongside mentorship.